Skip to main content

 On 29 December 1928 Don Bradman scored his first international test century in a game against England at the Melbourne Cricket Ground (MCG).
 He was the second youngest person to achieve this.
 Bradman went on to become Australia’s greatest batsman and one of the best cricketers in the sport’s history.
 His test batting average of 99.94 is still the highest in the world and is unlikely to be beaten.

-Donald Bradman at the Adelaide Oval, 1934
+Donald Bradman at the Adelaide Oval, about 1934

 Findout icon Can you find out?